Smoke-free public places

 - Collins Court

-The Council has installed 'No Smoking' signs on the footpaths and on traffic poles throughout these public places to inform the public of the smoking bans.
-You can download the Smoke-Free Pedestrian Malls Map that clearly identifies where these smoke-free public places are located.
+There are 'No Smoking' signs on the footpaths and on traffic poles throughout these public places.
+You can also see them on the Smoke-Free Pedestrian Malls Map.(PDF, 56KB)

-Smoking is not permitted in any of the following Council owned enclosed public car parks:
+Smoking is not permitted in any of the following City of Hobart-owned enclosed public car parks:

 - Argyle Street Car Park